 The Regent's Canal is a highly attractive waterway in itself, offering you the chance to see a side of London missed by others.

 It's also a useful through-route to the rivers Lee and Stort, and for the more adventurous boater, forms part of the London Ring which incorporates a trip along the Thames tideway.
 Access onto the River Thames is via Limehouse Lock or Bow Locks, and from the Grand Union Canal via Thames Lock at Brentford.
-Remember that the Thames has fickle currents and tide runs.
+Remember that the Thames has fickle currents and tide runs so check tide and lock times first.

 Our towpaths connect many of the capital's famous green spaces with central routes from Regent's Park to Victoria Park and even right across London from the Lee Valley Regional Park in the east to the Colne Valley Regional Park in the west.